Hello,

 You can get it at LFI exploit tool .

 The code isn't clean and it needs tons of improvement before being really a usable tool.
 I plan on improving it on a need to basis.
-The cookie functionality is not implemented yet, it is just a placeholder for now.

 You can test it on multilidae on Metasploitable 2.
 I haven't tested it somewhere else yet.